SamuelDharshi/Sentinal/README.md

 ### Core Architecture Pillars

 1. **True Autonomy**: Setup takes 5 minutes.
-The user connects their MetaMask wallet once, upgrade to a smart account, writes an intelligence brief, sets a weekly budget, and never touches the app again.
+The user connects their MetaMask wallet once, upgrades to a smart account, writes an intelligence brief, sets a weekly budget, and never touches the app again.
 The system runs 24/7 in the background.
 2. **Absolute Privacy**: All intellectual synthesis runs on Venice AI's zero-logging API.
 Unlike OpenAI or Google, Venice does not log search queries or model inputs, ensuring competitive queries stay private.
 3. **On-chain Verifiability**: Every action taken by the agents (purchasing data or calling Venice APIs) executes via smart account delegations and produces a BaseScan transaction link, providing an immutable audit trail.
 4. **Agentic Discovery (x402)**: The Scout Agent does not have hardcoded API keys.
 When it encounters paywalled data provider endpoints, it handles the standard `402 Payment Required` HTTP response, parses the payment metadata, and dynamically pays for the query in USDC using its delegated ERC-7710 budget, completing the transaction via the 1Shot gasless relayer.